skissler/ExtremeKinetics/notes/README.md

 Maybe it's worth treating **screening** and **isolation** separately & independently.
 Given a screening rate, how many infections do we miss when there's heterogeneity in the proliferation period?
 Given an isolation period, how many infectious people are released -- and how many days of unnecessary isolation are there -- for a fixed isolation period?
 How much do we gain by testing twice?
 How does additional surveillance help us understand the risks associated with our policy choices?

+Characterizing in terms of the proliferation rate might make sense here -- even though fitting to the proliferation time is easier.

+# 28 March 2025